The Lord of the Rings Locations in the Nelson Tasman Region

 Two of the hardest Lord of the Rings locations to access in the Nelson Tasman region, most Lord of the Rings fans either fly or hike to these LOTR locations.

 Mt Olympus depicted the South of Rivendell.
 The strange pinnacle rock formations here were the backdrop when Saruman’s Crebain Crows spied the Fellowship resting.
-Check out the helicopter tour to Mt Olympus with Reid Helicopters here.
+Check out the helicopter tour to Mt Olympus with Helicopters Nelson on Viator and Tripadvisor.

 Mt Owen is where the Fellowship leaves the Mines of Moria, distraught at losing Gandalf to the Balrog.
-Again, this can be accessed on a helicopter tour with Reid Helicopters or by hiking the Mt Own Courthouse Flat to Granity Pass Hut (6 hours one way) then Granity Pass Hut to Mt Own (7 hours return) where backcountry experience is needed on this unmarked route.
+Again, this can be accessed on a helicopter tour with Helicopters Nelson or by hiking the Mt Owen Courthouse Flat to Granity Pass Hut (6 hours one way) then Granity Pass Hut to Mt Owen (7 hours return) where backcountry experience is needed on this unmarked route.
 Alternatively, hike from the Owen Valley East Road to the Mt Own summit via the Sunrise Peak Route (7 hours one way).

 Check out this “The Hobbit: An Unexpected Journey” filming location in Golden Bay.
 Kaihoka Station was used as Weatherhills where The Company arrives at a destroyed farmhouse.